CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Coordinate System

-The S2 library does not mandate the usage of geocentric or geodetic coordinates.This extension uses WGS84 geodetic coordinates for mapping the points between the Earth and the S2 sphere.
+The S2 library does not mandate the usage of geocentric or geodetic coordinates.
+This extension uses WGS84 geodetic coordinates for mapping the points between the Earth and the S2 sphere.

 ## Cell Token